IgorTodorovskiIBM/blog/_posts/2025-07-11-speed-up-with-ccache.md

 ### Future Considerations

-While ccache delivers clear performance gains for C/C++ with modern compilers like Clang, traditional z/OS compilers—such as those for COBOL or PL/I aren’t supported.
+While ccache delivers clear performance gains for C/C++ with modern compilers like Clang, traditional z/OS compilers—such as those for COBOL or PL/I—aren't supported.

 This raises important questions: